Capitol Hill Occupied Protest: Services

 Protesters established the No Cop Co-op on June 9, offering free water, hand sanitizer, kebabs and snacks donated by the community.
 Stalls offered vegan curry, and others collected donations for the homeless.
 Organizers pitched tents next to the former precinct to hold the space.
 Two medical stations were established in the zone to provide basic health care, and the Seattle Department of Transportation provided portable toilets.
 The city provided waste removal, additional portable toilets and fire and rescue services, and the SPD said that it responded to 911 calls in the zone.
 The King County public health department provided COVID-19 testing in Cal Anderson Park for a period of time during the protests.

 On June 11, The Seattle Times reported that restaurant owners in the area had an uptick in walk-up business and a corresponding reduction in delivery costs.
 USA Today reported three days later that most businesses in the zone had closed, "although a liquor store, ramen restaurant and taco joint are still doing brisk business."
 According to The New York Times, "business crashed".
-Some activists lived in tents inside the zone.
-Outside the zone, urban camping is illegal in Seattle but the law was seldom enforced.

 Community gardens

-Vegetable gardens had materialized by June 11 in Cal Anderson Park, where activists began to grow a variety of foods from seedlings.
+Vegetable gardens had materialized by June 11 in Cal Anderson Park, where activists attempted to grow a variety of food from seedlings to support people of color.
 The gardens were inaugurated with a basil plant introduced by Marcus Henderson, a resident of Seattle's Columbia City neighborhood.
-Activists expanded the gardens, which were "cultivated by and for BIPOC" and included signs heralding black agriculturalists and commemorating victims of police violence.
 Henderson established his gardening movement as Black Star Farmers, and after the dissipation of the CHOP launched a GoFundMe to continue the work.
 After the park was cleared on July 1, he called supporters of the garden to help him advocate to the city that they allow it to remain as the Black Lives Memorial Garden.
 The effort succeeded as perhaps the least controversial proposition for how to make use of the public space in Cal Anderson Park after the CHOP's closure.
-The gardens are still in their original location as of September 2022.
+However, in early October 2023, the Seattle Parks & Recreation Department announced their intent to remove the Black Lives Memorial Garden in favor of a "turf renovation" project for the site.
+The department, backed by SPD, bulldozed the garden at 6am on 27 December 2023.